darocha/blockapps-js/README.md

       transaction and returns a Promise resolving to the transaction handlers for `routes.submitTransaction`.

+Additionally, this function has a member function `sendList`, taking a list of Transaction objects and a private key, and sends them as a batch with consecutive nonces using the `submitTransactionList` route.
+The result is a promise for a list of transaction handler objects (if handlers are enabled) or transaction results (if not).

 #### `Units`

 Provides some simple conversions between denominations of ether